mhviet2001/CI-CD-Pipeline-Java/README.md

 systemctl restart sshd
 ```

-Use a specific user account for Ansible (**ansibleadmin**) in the Ansible Controller and this Managed Node.
+Use a specific user account for Ansible (**ansibleadmin**) in the Ansible and this Managed Node.
 This practice could help us limit the privileges of that account to only what is necessary for Ansible or tracking Ansible activity.

-Enable `PasswordAuthentication` for SSH will help us grant SSH access easier between `Jenkins Server`, `Ansible Controller`, and `Docker host` (Ansible managed node).
+Enable `PasswordAuthentication` for SSH will help us grant SSH access easier between `Jenkins`, `Ansible`, and `Docker` (Ansible managed node).

 That's all you need to know to start! 🎉